Grandi0z/blog_rails/README.md

   - [📝 License ](#-license-)

-# 📖 Blog App <a name="about-project"></a>
+# 📖 Cents sense <a name="about-project"></a>

-**Blog app** is a web application that allows users to create and share their own blogs with the world.
-Users can sign up for a free account, create a profile with their name, photo, and bio, and start posting their thoughts, opinions, stories, or anything else they want to share.
-Users can also comment on other users’ posts, like them, and follow their favorite bloggers.
-Blog app is a platform for expressing yourself, connecting with others, and discovering new perspectives.
-Blog app is easy to use, secure, and fun.
-Whether you are a beginner or a seasoned blogger, Blog app is the app for you..
+**Cents sense** is a mobile web application that helps you manage your budget and track your transactions.
+You can register and log in with your full name, email and password, and access your personal data securely.
+You can add new transactions associated with a category, such as food, entertainment, or rent.
+You can also see the total amount of money spent on each category, and compare your expenses with your income.
+Cents Sense is a simple and smart way to make sense of your money and save more.

 ## 🛠 Built With <a name="built-with"></a>